bryangxyz/dronemap/README.md

   - In this application, I added a simple Google Map to my React app and added the markers for the locations of drones.
 I used create-react-app because it configures webpack, etc so I don't need to worry about all that configuration.
 I then used google-maps-react which integrates React and Google Maps.
 For the Google Maps API to work, you need a parent and child component.
 For this, I used App.js as the parent component and MapContainer.js as the child.
   - In App.js, I exported App wrapped inside the GoogleApiWrapper which allows it to access all the functionality of the Google Maps API.
   - In MapContainer.js,
     - First, after the component mounts, I used axios to retrieve the locations of drones from the API provided.
-(If you encounter "No 'Access-Control-Allow-Origin' header" error when using Chrome, please add Allow-Control-Allow-Origin: * plugin to your Chrome).
+Given the cross domain issue between localhost and codetest.kube.getswift.co, I built a server.js file to serve the data on port 3001.
     - Second, I saved the locations of drone to this.state.
     - Third, I called the loadMap function which created a new google map and displayed all drone locations on the map with the zoom to cover all visible markers.
+When the user hoveover each individual drone, the drone will also show its ID.
     - Last, when the window resized, the map will reset the zoom to cover all visible markers.
 * Tradeoffs:
   - Instead of using fetch to make HTTP request, I chose axios which is an additional dependency to install because axios performs automatic transforms of JSON data.
 If you use .fetch() there is a two-step process when handing JSON data.
 The first is to make the actual request and then the second is to call the .json() method on the response.